 Cheiridopsis pillansii is a small cushion-forming or clumping, low-growing succulent perennial from the Aizoaceae family.
 The stems branch at ground level.
 They are short and produce just one or two leaf pairs each.
-The leaf pairs are similar and grow from the centre of older pairs.
-Leaves are pale grey with a mottled surface.
+The leaf-pairs are similar and grow from the centre of older pairs.
+The leaves are pale grey with a mottled surface.

-Each flower stalk protrudes above the leaves to present a single light yellow flower in autumn, 8 cm in diameter, with an orange tinge on the petal ends.
+Each flower stalk protrudes above the leaves to present a single yellow flower in autumn, 8 cm in diameter, with an orange tinge on the petal tips.

-The plant in picture seems stressed from the summer drought and maybe from the absence of some shade.
-These plants rest in summer and grow in the rainy winter season (www.cactuspedia.info).
+The plant in picture seems stressed from the summer drought and maybe from the absence of shade, a rare feature in the species habitat.